paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 Yields one or more items that were found in the storage.

 The `key` field is a string containing the hexadecimal-encoded key of the item.
 This `key` is guaranteed to start with one of the `key`s provided as parameter.
-If the `type` parameter was `"value"`, `"hash"`, `"closest-ancestor-merkle-value"`, then it is also guaranteed to be equal to one of the `key`s provided as parameter.
+If the `type` parameter was `"value"`, `"hash"`, `"closest-descendant-merkle-value"`, then it is also guaranteed to be equal to one of the `key`s provided as parameter.

-In the situation where the `type` parameter was `"closest-ancestor-merkle-value"`, the fact that `key` is equal to a `key` that was provided as parameter is necessary in order to avoid ambiguities when multiple `items` of type `"closest-ancestor-merkle-value"` were requested.
+In the situation where the `type` parameter was `"closest-descendant-merkle-value"`, the fact that `key` is equal to a `key` that was provided as parameter is necessary in order to avoid ambiguities when multiple `items` of type `"closest-descendant-merkle-value"` were requested.

 The `value` field is set if this item corresponds to one of the requested items whose `type` was `"value"` or `"descendants-values"`.
 The `value` field is a string containing the hexadecimal-encoded value of the storage entry.

 The `hash` field is set if this item corresponds to one of the requested items whose `type` was `"hash"` or `"descendants-hashes"`.
 The `hash` field is a string containing the hexadecimal-encoded hash of the storage entry.

-The `merkle-value` field is set if this item corresponds to one of the requested items whose `type` was `"closest-ancestor-merkle-value"`.
-The `merkle-value-key` field indicates which closest ancestor has been found.
+The `merkle-value` field is set if this item corresponds to one of the requested items whose `type` was `"closest-descendant-merkle-value"`.
+The `merkle-value-key` field indicates which closest descendant has been found.
+Because this closest descendant can be a branch node, the value in the `merkle-value-key` field can have an uneven number of hexadecimal digits.
 The `merkle-value` field is a string containing the hexadecimal-encoded Merkle value of the storage item indicated by the `merkle-value-key` field.
 The `merkle-value-key` is guaranteed to start with the `key`.
 The `merkle-value` and `merkle-value-key` fields must either both be set or both be missing.

 ### waiting-for-continue